ArtiSynth Installation Guide for MacOS

 ...

 The problem here is that one or more of the native libraries are not “known” to Apple and are therefore not trusted.
-General information on working around this problem is described here:
+Clicking the "?" on the popup will open a window containing more information about what to do.

 Detailed information on how to use the ArtiSynth GUI for model visualization, navigation and simulation control is given in the ArtiSynth User Interface Guide.